commercetools/commercetools-sdk-php-v2/examples/symfony-app-dynatrace/README.md

 This Demo is to show how PHP SDK can be used in a Symfony application for a Docker environment with monitoring tools enabled.

-For now, we configured the docker environment for Datadog.
+For now, we configured the docker environment for Dynatrace.

 ## Requirements